ukgscc/terraform-aws-mtasts/README.md

 3) Create a CNAME record from _mta-sts.domain to _mta-sts.mta-sts.domain
 4) Create a CNAME record from _smtp._tls.domain to _smtp._tls.mta-sts.domain
 5) Modify the example code for your domain(s)
-6) terraform init/plan/apply
+6) Terraform init/plan/apply

-## Manual mode - main domain DNS zone is hosted in Route53 /examples/domain-in-route53
+## 3. Manual mode - main domain DNS zone is hosted in Route53 /examples/domain-in-route53

 This option is the simplest and does rely on delegation or CNAMEs, however it does require that the main DNS zone for that domain is already hosted in Route53 and the account used has permission to modify that zone.